Available Libraries

 The NCI Program for Natural Product Discovery (NPNPD) Prefractionated Library

-A library of partially-purified natural product fractions more amenable for use in high-throughput screening.
-Publicly accessible, free of charge, and open to screening against all disease targets.
+The NPNPD is a library of partially-purified natural product fractions that are more amenable for use in high-throughput screening.
+It is publicly accessible, free of charge, and open to screening against all disease targets.

 Natural products are an important source of new drugs and drug leads.
-Launched with a goal to reinvigorate natural product-based drug discovery research in 2019, the NPNPD has over 500,000 natural product fractions available to date.
+The library was launched with a goal to reinvigorate natural product-based drug discovery research in 2019.
+It has over 500,000 natural product fractions available to date.

 The NCI Natural Products Open Repository Program

-Each collection organism is extracted in the Natural Products Extraction Laboratory both for organic and aqueous soluble constituents and the resulting extracts are stored at -20°C in the Natural Products Repository.
+Each organism in the collection is extracted in the Natural Products Extraction Laboratory both for organic and aqueous soluble constituents.
+The resulting extracts are stored at -20°C in the Natural Products Repository.
 Both these facilities are operated by Leidos Biomedical Research Inc. at the Frederick National Laboratory for Cancer Research under contract to the NCI.

 Natural Products Set V